warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     Z   disable mail size checking (bypass SERVER.TAB variable)

+    S   ease SSL requirement for this user (bypass the "WantTLS" mail config variable)

     When PLAIN, LOGIN or CRAM-MD5 authentication mode are used, first a lookup in 'MAILUSERS.TAB' accounts is performed to avoid duplicating information with 'SMTPAUTH.TAB'.
 Therefore when using these